 - Deadlift: 6 sets of 5, 5, 5, 3, 1, 1 reps

-As I said, this is just a small selection of bench press and other workouts, but his idea was to push each muscle group to its limits every single time.
+As I said, this is just a small selection of bench presses and other workouts, but his idea was to push each muscle group to its limits every single time.

-Reportedly, he also does cable crossovers, several sets of deadlift, barbell pullovers, and wide grip pull ups.
+Reportedly, he also does cable crossovers, several sets of deadlifts, barbell pullovers, and wide grip pull-ups.

 “Train each body part twice a week, as hard and relentless as possible each time.”